kerwinso/osc-tools/README.md

-##Various tools and scripts for OpenStax Content QA:
+## Various tools and scripts for OpenStax Content QA:

-* batch-build-pdf (Python): Enqueue a batch of PDF files on the CNX legacy editor (textbook-dev or textbook-QA).
+* **batch-build-pdf** (Python): Enqueue a batch of PDF files on the CNX legacy editor (textbook-dev or textbook-QA).
-* delete-workgroups (Python + Selenium Webdriver): Automate deleting workgroups using a web browser on the CNX legacy editor.
+* **delete-workgroups** (Python + Selenium Webdriver): Automate deleting workgroups using a web browser on the CNX legacy editor.
-* GigaTool: Applescript to choose from 8 different URL commands on 8 different textbook servers.
+* **GigaTool**: Applescript to choose from 8 different URL commands on 8 different textbook servers.
-* GitLogin: Applescript to automate logging in to textbook-dev from my local machine, plus a feature to view the real-time transforms.
+* **GitLogin**: Applescript to automate logging in to textbook-dev from my local machine, plus a feature to view the real-time transforms.
-* MegaTool : Applescript to speed up common URL commands (enqueue, print info, view latest) on the textbook-dev server.
+* **MegaTool**: Applescript to speed up common URL commands (enqueue, print info, view latest) on the textbook-dev server.
-* PDF Print Status (Python): Check the locked status of a list of PDFs on production, send an email with the results.
+* **PDF Print Status** (Python): Check the locked status of a list of PDFs on production, send an email with the results.
-* QueueToolChooser: Applescript to quickly load the queue tool on your server of choice.
+* **QueueToolChooser**: Applescript to quickly load the queue tool on your server of choice.
-* URL Commands Dashboard: web-based successor to GigaTool. ([link](http://ks52.web.rice.edu/urlcommands.html))
+* **URL Commands Dashboard**: web-based successor to GigaTool. ([link](http://ks52.web.rice.edu/urlcommands.html))

 ### Experimental
-* CNX Book ID: a Rube Goldberg that uses Selenium Webdriver to automate grabbing a CNX book ID
+* **CNX Book ID**: a Rube Goldberg that uses Selenium Webdriver to automate grabbing a CNX book ID

-##How to get this repo on your local machine (OS X):
+## How to get this repo on your local machine (OS X):

 1. In Terminal, go to your Documents directory: `cd ~/Documents`
 1. Enter the command `git clone https://github.com/kerwinso/ost-tools.git`